 ○ What are the control lines?

-The control line is the line identified by the letter (C); it indicates the test worked correctly.
+The control line or bar is identified by the letter (C); If it’s visible, it indicates the test worked correctly.
+See the image below.

-Several factors can impact the test result when you know the person is abusing drugs:
+Several factors can impact whether the result reads positive or negative, particularly when you know the person is abusing drugs:

 If the sample was correctly collected and analyzed according to the manufacturer’s instructions, then probably none of the drugs screened were present in the sample.
 However, it could mean you are testing for the wrong drug!

-No. Take no action until you get the confirmed result from the lab; If you get a possible positive result, it is essential that you send the urine sample to a laboratory, they will test it using specialized equipment to confirm your preliminary result.
+No. Take no action until you get the result from the lab; If you get a presumed positive result, you must send the urine sample to a laboratory; they will test it using specialized equipment to confirm the preliminary result.

-Remember that a positive test for a prescription drug does not mean that a person is abusing the drug.
+Remember that a positive result for a prescription drug does not mean the person is abusing drugs.
 Use the services of our Medical Review Officer.
 They are trained physicians who understand lab results and will advise accordingly.

 The table below shows the detection period for common drugs of abuse.
-These are only guidelines as times can vary significantly; often due to how often the person used the drug, the amount they used and the person’s metabolic rate.
+These are only guidelines as times can vary significantly, often due to how often they used the drug, the amount they used, and the person’s metabolic rate.